Erika J. Eliason

 email: claire_anderson “at” ucsb.edu

-Bella is a third-year undergraduate biology and sociology double major.
+Bella is a fourth-year undergraduate biology and sociology double major.
 She is interested in the links between physiology and ecology, specifically, how diet affects physiological responses to temperature acclimation.

 email: isabellagiglio “at” ucsb.edu